 Cross Bore Safety

-Take action if you notice bubbles rising through standing water or in the toilet bowl or a strong odor of natural gas.
-If these signs are present, immediately stop what you are doing and evacuate the premises (leaving the exit door open.
+If you notice bubbles rising in the toilet bowl or through standing water, or a strong odor of natural gas, immediately evacuate the premises leaving the exit door open.

 From a safe distance, call 911 and Intermountain Gas at 800-548-3679.